1. What is the TVAM/CCSVI Procedure?

 3. Do you perform angioplasty during the procedure?

 Angioplasty may be used instead of surgery to deal with narrowed or blocked arteries.
-An angioplasty and/or stenting are performed as an extra step to the angiogram procedure.
+An angioplasty is performed as an extra step to the angiogram procedure.
 An Angioplasty involves the insertion of a balloon into the narrow part of the artery.
 The balloon is inflated stretching out and opening up the artery.
 When a vein is dilated it is known as venoplasty.

 4. Do you use stents?

 Stents are man-made ‘tubes’ constructed of mesh metal, inserted into the vein to prevent, or counteract, a localized flow constriction.
 Stents are not a typical part of the treatment program.